sancharidan/Neural_ExpertFinder/README.md

 python contrastive_gen.py --PUB_FILE <specify path to publications file in ./Data/processed/ folder> --RESEARCH_AREA_FILE <specify path to research areas file in ./Data/processed/ folder>
 ```
 - Model Training (fine-tuning) can be done in the [NEF - SciBERT Finetuning.ipynb](https://github.com/sancharidan/Neural_ExpertFinder/blob/master/NEF%20-%20SciBERT%20Finetuning.ipynb) notebook.
 The model input, model type and model parameters can be set in the notebook prior to fine-tuning.
 Support for Cuda and GPU is also built-in.
+- Model Evaluation can be done in the [Evaluate NEF.ipynb](https://github.com/sancharidan/Neural_ExpertFinder/blob/master/Evaluate%20NEF.ipynb) notebook.
+Relation triple classification evaluation is performed using confusion matrix, and for expert retrieval performance, we use Precision@5 (P@5), Mean Average Precision (MAP) and Mean Reciprocal Rank (MRR).
+The model to be used for evaluation, the train csv, test csv and adversarial pickle files can be specified in the notebook.
+-
 ### Streamlit Demo App
 The repository for the demo app for SCIS Data and Model (as of February 2022) can be found [here](https://github.com/sancharidan/NEF_Streamlit_Demo).